Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 - [How to create an HTTPS ingress controller and use your own TLS certificates on AKS](https://docs.microsoft.com/azure/aks/ingress-own-tls?tabs=azure-cli)
 - [How to create an ingress controller that uses Let's Encrypt to automatically generate TLS certificates with a static public IP address in AKS](https://docs.microsoft.com/azure/aks/ingress-static-ip?tabs=azure-cli)
 - [How to create an ingress controller that uses Let's Encrypt to automatically generate TLS certificates with a dynamic public IP address in AKS](https://docs.microsoft.com/azure/aks/ingress-tls?tabs=azure-cli)

-## HTTP application routing

-[HTTP application routing solution](https://docs.microsoft.com/azure/aks/http-application-routing) is an add-on available for AKS which when enabled ,creates an ingress controller along with an external DNS controller.

-It creates two components within a cluster:

- - Ingress controller: The Ingress controller is exposed to the internet by using a Kubernetes service of type LoadBalancer.
-The Ingress controller watches and implements Kubernetes Ingress resources, which creates routes to application endpoints.
- - External-DNS controller: Watches for Kubernetes Ingress resources and creates DNS A records in the cluster-specific DNS zone.

 ## Application Gateway Ingress Controller(AGIC)
 [Application Gateway Ingress Controller (AGIC)](https://docs.microsoft.com/azure/application-gateway/ingress-controller-overview) allows Azure Application Gateway to be used as the ingress for an Azure Kubernetes Service.
 It runs in its own pod on the customer’s AKS.